 International Beverage Holding (UK) and Inver House Distillers Ltd undertake due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 As a member of SEDEX, our business requires suppliers to complete an ethical questionnaire to evaluate the modern slavery risks of each supplier and any potential new suppliers.
-This ethical questionnaire will be completed by suppliers as part of our Supplier Audit process which includes onsite audits to ensure suppliers are compliant.
+This ethical questionnaire will be completed by suppliers as part of our Supplier Evaluation process which includes onsite audits to ensure suppliers are compliant.

 International Beverage Holding (UK) and Inver House Distillers Ltd will only work with suppliers who commit to a zero tolerance on slavery and human trafficking.